-Have you heard the one about the two Dutchmen, two Englishmen and a Scot who emigrate to Australia?
+Have you heard the one about the two Dutchmen, two Englishmen and a Scot who emigrated to Australia?

-No-one can remember what day it was at the Villawood Migrant Hostel in Sydney’s western suburbs in 1964 that Stevie Wright from Leeds, George Young from Glasgow, Gordon Fleet from Liverpool and Harry Vanda (nee Vandenburg) and Dick Diamonde (aka Dingeman Van Der Sluys) from the Netherlands formed a band and called themselves The Easybeats.
+It was at the Villawood Migrant Hostel in Sydney’s western suburbs in 1963 that Stevie Wright from Leeds, George Young from Glasgow, Gordon Fleet from Liverpool and Harry Vanda (nee Vandenburg) and Dick Diamonde (aka Dingeman Van Der Sluys) from the Netherlands formed a band and called themselves The Easybeats.

 Picking up manager Mike Vaughan (who heard them at a place called Beatle Village in Sydney), the band signed with Australian Parlophone, released a single called For My Woman and had a hit.
-They soon followed that with more hits – a total of seven in a row.
+They soon followed that with more hits, including She’s So Fine, Wedding Ring, Sad and Lonely and Blue, Woman, Come and See Her and Sorry.

 The group decided to go to Britain after Sorry, which was their last record in Australia.

-Their big hit, Friday On My Mind (1967) was recorded in London with producer Shel Talmy and rocketed The Easybeats to #1 in Australia and into the Top Ten in the UK.
+Their big hit, Friday On My Mind (1967), was recorded in London with producer Shel Talmy and rocketed The Easybeats to #1 in Australia and into the Top Ten in the UK and US.
 The anthemic song (later also recorded by David Bowie) gave Australian music its first taste of international credibility.

-The Easybeats returned to Australia, fired drummer Snowy Fleet (who took over his family’s construction business in Perth), and continued to rule the charts down under for four years.
+After touring the east coast of America with The Buckinghams and other top groups, The Easybeats returned to Australia, fired drummer Snowy Fleet (who took over his family’s construction business in Perth), added Tony Cahill on drums and continued to rule the charts down under for four years.

 But contractual complications and a lack of long-term success in England and the US finally led to their break-up in 1969.